Is Jeepers Creepers Real?

-DePue’s Grizzly Crime
+DePue’s Grisly Crime

 In 1990, Dennis DePue was on the run.
 DePue had murdered his wife and left her body behind an empty schoolhouse.
 He was never charged and the truth behind the murder may never be known.
 Many people postulate that DePue’s wife filed for divorce and he killed her in a fit of rage.
 He would never have been discovered, but an unlucky turn of events led to him becoming the main suspect.

 Sadly, DePue had previously beaten his wife, Marilyn DePue, in front of their three children.
 Afterward, he told the children that he was going to the hospital.
 Instead, he took their mother to the schoolhouse where he shot her in the head.
-He assumed that he would not be bothered because few people drove down the isolated Michigan.
+He assumed that he would not be bothered because few people drove down the isolated Michigan road.
 On April 15, 1990, DePue reported his wife as missing.
 His neighbors immediately suspected him as the DePue’s marital decay was well known.

 Eerie Scene Becomes the Opening for Jeepers Creepers